wp-plugins/chimpexpress/readme.txt

 2. Import your MailChimp campaigns into WordPress as blog post or landing page.
 3. Create new MailChimp campaigns and include your blog posts.
 4. Landing page archive.
 Review and edit your existing landing pages.
 5. ChimpExpress Settings.
-Enter your MailChimp API key, your ftp credentials and you're ready to go.
+Enter your MailChimp API key and you're ready to go.
+If your write permissions allow the plugin to write files directly to the server you don't need to enter ftp credentials.
+Otherwise you will be prompted to supply the credentials.
 You can enter your Google Analytics ID if you want to be able to track visitors on your landing pages.

 == Changelog ==